 IIC assumes no responsibility for the loss, theft or destruction of a student's belongings or equipment.
 It is recommended that students mark all belongings with name or initials.
 Students are responsible for their own belongings, which should be taken home and kept with them at all times.
 Any student found to be involved in vandalism or theft of personal property on School premises will be suspended and may be terminated from the School.
-Students are also issued a locker with lock.
-All equipment must be brought in every day, students may be sent home if they does not have all of their equipment.
+Students are also issued a locker with lock at their request.
+All equipment must be brought in every day, students may be sent home if he/she does not have all of their equipment.

-School Property
+School property

 Any student found guilty of willful defacement, destruction or theft of School property will be suspended and may be terminated from the School.
-The student will be expected to make financial restitution for stolen or damaged School property prior to the return.
+The student will be expected to make financial restitution for stolen or damaged School property prior to his/her return.